run commands in linux shell using batch file

 ANSWER

-If I'm understanding your question correctly, you're asking how to get root access automatically when you run adb shell
+If I'm understanding your question correctly, you're asking how to get root access automatically when you run adb shell,

-so that you don't have to go into the shell and type su
+so that you don't have to go into the shell and type su to execute a command as root on your phone.

 This is controlled by a flag in your boot partition, which most custom ROMs have modified to allow root permission by default.

-If you get dropped to a $
+If you get dropped to a $ when you use adb shell then you have

 two permanent options and one temporary one (temporary meaning that it doesn't stick if you reboot):